 In terms of the Subdivision of Agricultural Land Act (Act 70 of 1970), any application for change of land use must be approved by the Minister of Agriculture, and while under the Conservation of Agricultural Resources Act (Act 43 of 1983) no degradation of natural land is permitted.
-Rezoning of three of the properties for the Nooitgedacht TSF site from agricultural use to mining use will be required (Goedgedacht 53, Nooitgedacht 50 and Jacobsdal 37).
+No rezoning or subdivision of land is anticipated to be required for the Valley TSF project as the properties are located within a mining right area.